 We usually arrange to visit you at home to assess your needs.

 What happens at the visit?

 We will discuss options with you.
 These may include:

 - considering what support may benefit you in managing everyday tasks

-- providing information on resources available within the area
+- providing information on local resources

 Is there a cost?